demlabs/demlabs.github.io/pages/mentors.md

 ---
 layout: single
-title: About
+title: Our Experts
 permalink: /mentors/
 ---

-We are a group of engineers from IITs/IISc/NITs and we want to complement your engineering education using our experiences.
+We depend on highly educated and experienced experts to produce content and deliver our workshops and training programs.
+They are from different pedigree and walks of life.